mattbierner/blog.mattbierner.com/_posts/2017-12-05-reflections-from-hyperreality.md

 <hr class="bullets">

 I'm quiet by nature, but when I'm nervous I tend to talk a lot.
-We had about half and hour to setup before Riley and Juliette showed up, and the whole time I was prattling on about some of my other projects, asking questions about what to expect, and generally interrogating Dan and Rhiannon about the history of Anatomik and their experiences in the adult entertainment industry.
+We had about half an hour to setup before Riley and Juliette showed up, and the whole time I was prattling on about some of my other projects, asking questions about what to expect, and generally interrogating Dan and Rhiannon about the history of Anatomik and their experiences in the adult entertainment industry.

 I really was interested too.
 I love learning about people and what they do, especially when it's so unfamiliar.
 And the adult entertainment industry itself fascinates me.
 Not for any salacious reasons, but for what it is, and what this content and how we relate to it says about us.
 America is certainly an interesting case in that last regard at least.